containerbuildsystem/cachito/README.md

 a web server that supplies the `REMOTE_USER` environment variable when the user is properly authenticated.
 A common deployment option is using httpd (Apache web server) with the `mod_auth_gssapi` module.

+## Flags

+* `gomod-vendor` - the flag to indicate the vendoring requirement for gomod dependencies.
+If present in the Cachito request, Cachito will run `go mod vendor` instead of `go mod download` to gather dependencies.

 ## Nexus